DeKalb County Schools

 Children applying for grades K-3 will be selected by a random lottery.
 Those applying for grades 4 or above will be asked to give an interview and audition, and to provide recommendations in both arts and academics.
 Some applicants to DeKalb School of the Arts may need to present a portfolio.

-You can find more information about the schools for the arts in the county’s magnet schools brochure.
+You can find more information about the schools for the arts in the county’s school choice page.

 International Baccalaureate schools